fopwoc/minecraft-modpacks/README.md

 Steam Deck ready vanilla qol + optimizations modpack that can be built with global mods on top of it.

-Instead and partially based on [Deckium](https://github.com/skywardmc/deckcraft) and [Fabulously Optimized](https://github.com/Fabulously-Optimized/fabulously-optimized/)
+Inspired and partially based on [Deckium](https://github.com/skywardmc/deckcraft) and [Fabulously Optimized](https://github.com/Fabulously-Optimized/fabulously-optimized/)